AMReX-Codes/amrex/Docs/sphinx_documentation/source/AmrCore.rst

 the interior and domain boundary (which can be periodic or prescribed based on physical considerations) need to be filled.
 At the non-coarsest level, the ghost cells can also be interior or domain, but can also be at coarse-fine interfaces away from the domain boundary.
-AMReX_FillPatchUtil.cpp/H contains two primary functions of interest.
+:cpp:`AMReX_FillPatchUtil.cpp/H` contains two primary functions of interest.

 #. :cpp:`FillPatchSingleLevel()` fills a :cpp:`MultiFab` and its ghost region at a single level of
    refinement.
 The routine is flexible enough to interpolate in time between two MultiFabs associated with different times.

-#. :cpp:`FillPatchTwoLevels()` fills a MultiFab and its ghost region at a single level of
+#. :cpp:`FillPatchTwoLevels()` fills a :cpp:`MultiFab` and its ghost region at a single level of
    refinement, assuming there is an underlying coarse level.
 This routine is flexible enough to interpolate the coarser level in time first using :cpp:`FillPatchSingleLevel()`.

+Note that :cpp:`FillPatchSingleLevel()` and :cpp:`FillPatchTwoLevels()` call the single-level routines :cpp:`MultiFab::FillBoundary` and :cpp:`FillDomainBoundary()`
+to fill interior, periodic, and physical boundary ghost cells.
+In principle, you can write a single-level application that calls :cpp:`FillPatchSingleLevel()` instead of using :cpp:`MultiFab::FillBoundary` and :cpp:`FillDomainBoundary()`.

 A :cpp:`FillPatchUtil` uses an :cpp:`Interpolator`.
 This is largely hidden from application codes.
 AMReX_Interpolater.cpp/H contains the virtual base class :cpp:`Interpolater`, which provides an interface for coarse-to-fine spatial interpolation operators.
 The fillpatch routines described